mvolkmann/blog/src/terminal-tips.md

 - myman

-  Enter `brew install myman` followed by `myman` to play a version of the game Tetris in the terminal.
+  Enter `brew install myman` followed by `myman` to play a version of the game Pacman in the terminal.
   Press ctrl-c to exit.

   <img alt="myman" style="width: 100%"